 How Americans Feel About Social Security

 According to MarketWatch, there’s a surprising trend showing up in data about the average American’s confidence in Social Security.
-A recent survey by Employee Benefit Research Institute and Greenwald Research shows that 52 percent of workers believe Social Security will be there for them when they retire like it is for retirees now.
+A survey by Employee Benefit Research Institute and Greenwald Research shows that 52 percent of workers believe Social Security will be there for them when they retire like it is for retirees now.

 But despite all this, it looks like Americans are still confident that Social Security will be there for them when they retire.
 MarketWatch indicates that the program is “the primary source of income for many, if not most, retirees.”
 And while changes may come, it seems that most workers are confident that Social Security won’t go away entirely.